 Our team of professional grant writers talks a lot about nonprofit grant readiness.
 We are constantly assessing our clients to make sure they’re in the best place possible to compete for grants.
 If they don’t have all the pieces and parts in place to be competitive, we don’t write a grant until after we’ve helped them get there.
-Grant readiness is a major part of our ethos, and we think it should be a much bigger part of the conversation nonprofits are having before they start applying for grants.
+Grant readiness is a major part of our ethos, and we think it should be a much bigger part of the conversation nonprofits are having before they apply for a federal grant.

 Federal grants are much more complex than your average foundation grant, and we we assess nonprofits more rigorously before helping them apply for a lengthy government grant.

-We want to make sure nonprofits have these items (in addition to others) in place before we start an application:
+We want to make sure nonprofits have these items (in addition to others) in place before we help them apply for a federal grant:

 - Board list with contact information and affiliation